HenronenGIT/roger-skyline-1/README.md

 <h2><em><p align="center" >Introduction to System and Network administration</p></em></h2>

-<p align="center">Warning: Information found from these repository are mostly my personal notes.
+<p align="center">Warning: Information found from this repository is mostly my notes.
 This means that info might be really scattered and not that clear for other users!</p>

 <!-- > <h3 align="center">"System and Network administration"</h3> -->